Hospitality, Friendship, Encouragement

 We played Rummy and Mexican Train.....

 I would love to show you all photos of our great day, but with our camera not working, I am depending on my dad to send me photos.
 I just know he will do it one of these days.
-Of course, I am still waiting for pictures from the bathroom I repainted for them, and Emily's birthday photos.....hint hint Dad! :)
+Of course, I am still waiting for pictures from the bathroom I repainted for them, and E's birthday photos.....hint hint Dad! :)

 I trust your day was fantastic too!